maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 This script allows you to upload as many NFTs as you want to Opensea, all automatically and quickly (about 2.5 NFTs per minute).

-➜ **See this collection (1000 NFTs) I uploaded within 4 hours: https://opensea.io/collection/crypto-parrot-nft.**
-➜ **If you sell any NFT with this bot, you can consider sharing some of your earnings. 😉:
+➜ **If you sell any NFT with this bot, you can consider sharing some of your earnings 😉:
 0xDD135d5be0a23f6daAAE7D2d0580828c9e09402E** (Ethereum).

 ## To do list: